iamdevmarcos/Nextjs-Boilerplate/README.md

 ## Getting Started

-First, install all packages and remove yarn.lock in the project and run the command:
+First, remove yarn.lock in the project and after install all dependencies using this command:

 ```bash
 npm install